toolness/weblitmapper/README.md

   than HTTP, and the `SSL_KEY` environment variable must also be defined.

+* `STATIC_ROOT` is a URL pointing to the location of static assets.
+If not provided, the app will self-host its own static assets.
+Note that this URL should *not* end with a `/`.

 ## Tests

 All tests can be run via `npm test`.